syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Floating-label-Layout.md

 ### Changing container type of the DataFormItem

-You can change the container type of the `DataFormItem` by using the `ContainerType` property in the `DataFormItem` and it will be handled in `AutoGeneratingDataFormItem` event.
+You can change the container type of the `DataFormItem` by using the `ContainerType` property in the `DataFormItem` and it will be handled by the `AutoGeneratingDataFormItem` event.

 {% tabs %}
 {% highlight xaml %}